Want cheap* travel insurance? Compare basic cover with discounts to save further.

-If you're looking for cheap travel insurance, it's sometimes hard to know what's a good deal and what's not.
-If your just looking for basic cover for the essentials that won't cost you an arm and a leg, you can find it on finder.com.au in 3 simple steps:
+If you're looking for cheap* travel insurance, it's sometimes hard to know what's a good deal and what's not.
+If you're just looking for basic cover for the essentials that won't cost you an arm and a leg, you can find it on finder.com.au in 3 simple steps:

 - Work out how much cover you really need